-class DataSpace: public pmacc::math::Vector<int, T_dim>
+class DataSpace: public pmacc::math:: $Vector < int, T_dim > int$

-A T_dim-dimensional data space.
+A T_dim-dimensional vector of integers.

+The object is used to describe indices of threads in the kernel.
 DataSpace describes a T_dim-dimensional data space with a specific size for each dimension.
 It only describes the space and does not hold any actual data.